phetsims/equality-explorer/doc/lock-scenarios.md

 In all scenarios:

-* start with lock on, unless otherwise indicated
+* start with an empty scale, unless otherwise indicated
 * equivalent term should follow dragged term during dragging and animation
 * dragged term and equivalent term should be put on plates simultaneously
 * equivalent term should not be draggable, or interact with other terms